Skip to main content

 For Additional Information - No Link Provided

-A copy of CSEDs Paternity Order, copy of State of Alaska birth certificate, copy of CSEDs Paternity Witness Statement, copy of General Testimony.
+A copy of CSEDs Paternity Order, copy of CSEDs Paternity Witness Statement, copy of General Testimony.
 No cost to the requesting IV-D agency for copies.

 For Additional Information - No Link Provided